veox/python3-krakenex/README.rst

    # install from PyPI
    pip install krakenex
-   # ... or from local git repo clone
+   # ... or from local copy
-   cd CLONE-OF-GIT-REPO
-   pip install .
+   pip install /path/to/clone/of/repo

 Attribution